code4nix/uri-signer/README.md

 # Uri Signer with expiration support for Symfony framework
 Create and check signed URLs with expiration time support.
-This bundle is a further development of the Symfony's [Uri Signer](https://github.com/symfony/symfony/blob/7.1/src/Symfony/Component/HttpFoundation/UriSigner.php).
+This bundle is a further development of Symfony's [Uri Signer](https://github.com/symfony/symfony/blob/7.1/src/Symfony/Component/HttpFoundation/UriSigner.php).

 ## Installation